 Tie Rod Ends

-Tie rod ends attach the steering rack or parallelogram steering linkage system to the steering arm of a vehicle.
-They’re designed similar to ball joints, allowing up-and-down movement and rotating action.
+Tie rod ends connect the steering rack or parallelogram steering linkage system to the steering arm of a vehicle.
+They are designed similarly to ball joints, allowing up-and-down movement and rotating action.